HanieHadadi/laravel-motorbike-shop/readme.md

 ``

-after run these command your project is ready to use.
+after run these commands your project is ready to use.